rekhadivay/SQL_Project-1/starting_with_questions.md

 **Question 3: Is there any pattern in the types (product categories) of products ordered from visitors in each city and country?**
+### -The Pattern i obeserved in this output is that the product type count is of same number for each city and country.

 SQL Queries:
 ```sql